 Netherlands subsidiary laws vary based on what company you decide to incorporate.
-For example, you’ll need a minimum share capital of 1 EUR for a BV.
-At least one share needs to have voting rights while one has profit rights, or you can have a single share with a combination of both.
-BVs also can’t issue share certificates or bearer shares.
+For example, there is no minimum share capital for establishing a BV, but BVs can’t issue share certificates or bearer shares.
 On the other hand, NVs need a minimum share capital of 45,000 EUR but do not have the same restrictions as a BV.

 Benefits of Setting Up a Netherlands Subsidiary

 Without an established subsidiary, your company will not be recognized in the Netherlands.
 The most significant advantage of subsidiary setup is that it’s the first step to hiring employees, establishing a payroll, and conducting official business in the country.